Sanket2055/amazon-clone/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Users can create a new account, add and browse items, search for items, add items to the cart and place orders.
+Users can create a new account, add and browse items, search for items, add items to the cart, place orders and make payments.
 Users can access their order history as expected in a real-life app.

 ### Built With